-He’s been diagnosed with high-risk neuroblastoma which set off growth of large tumour that takes up much of his abdomen.
+He’s been diagnosed with high-risk neuroblastoma, which set off the growth of a large tumour that takes up much of his abdomen.

 After that, he faces radiation treatment to make sure it doesn’t came back.